-In this work, we apply the \cite{Fritz2006} model that uses a simple, but realistic torus geometry relying on the flared disc and a full range of dust grain size.
-It allows to control the geometry and physics of the torus by flexible ratio of the maximum to minimum radii of the dust torus, the optical depth at 9.7 $\mu m$, dust density distribution, opening angle of the torus, and the viewing angle.
-In particular, viewing from the equatorial direction (with a viewing angle {\tt AGNPSY} $= 0^{\circ}$) leads to the obscuration of the central engine and only the radiation reemitted in IR can be observed (type 2 AGN, i.e. NL AGN).
-When viewing from the polar direction (with a viewing angle {\tt AGNPSY} $= 90^{\circ}$), the central engine is directly visible (type 1 AGN, i.e. BL AGN).
-We fix the parameters to default, except allowing for the flexibility in the viewing angle ({\tt AGNPSY}) and the AGN fraction ({\tt AGNFRAC}) defined as the ratio of the AGN IR emission to the total IR emission.
-Thus, the generated models cover a wide range of objects, including galaxies without AGN contribution, as well as type 1 and 2 AGN.
+In this work, we apply the \cite{Fritz2006} model, which uses a simple, but realistic torus geometry that relies on the flared disc and a full range of dust grain size.
+It allows us to control the geometry and physics of the torus thanks to a flexible ratio of the maximum to minimum radii of the dust torus, the optical depth at 9.7 $\mu m$, dust density distribution, opening angle of the torus, and the viewing angle.
+In particular, viewing from the equatorial direction (with a viewing angle {\tt AGNPSY} $= 0^{\circ}$) leads to the obscuration of the central engine and only the radiation reemitted in IR can be observed (type 2 AGN, i.e., NL AGN).
+When viewing from the polar direction (with a viewing angle {\tt AGNPSY} $= 90^{\circ}$), the central engine is directly visible (type 1 AGN, i.e., BL AGN).
+We fixed the parameters to the default, aside from allowing for the flexibility in the viewing angle ({\tt AGNPSY}) and in the AGN fraction ({\tt AGNFRAC}), defined as the ratio of the AGN IR emission to the total IR emission.
+Thus, the generated models cover a wide range of objects, including galaxies without any AGN contribution, as well as type 1 and 2 AGNs.